Environmental Geochemistry EESC216/EESC416

 - Undergraduates that have taken at least high school level chemistry and algebra

-This course covers the principles of radioactivity, nuclear physics, and the use of radioisotopes as tracers for biogeochemical processes in the natural environment.
-While classical geochemistry fundamentals will be presented, the coursework heavily focus on real-world applications, career-focused activities and ‘big questions’ in the earth sciences.
+This is a two semester series of courses that cover the principles of radioactivity, nuclear physics, and the use of radioisotopes as tracers for biogeochemical processes in the natural environment.
+Semester 1 will focus on classical geochemistry fundamentals while utilizing real-world applications and examples to explore ‘big questions’ in the earth sciences.
 This includes reading and analyzing historical and cutting-edge journal articles that employ tracers in oceanic, glacial, riverine, and terrestrial research.
 Topics will also include the use of radioisotopes in climate change and pollution studies.
+Semester 2 is an entirely data-focused and hands-on radioisotopes course.
+Students will learn about the instrumentation used in environmental research, sample processing and collection, data assessment (QA/QC), and data interpretation via small group instruction in the TRACER Lab.
+This course is a great way to get lab/research experience in the classroom setting.
+EESC262/462 is a mandatory pre-requiste.

 Who is this class for?